srinikhil0/Credit-card-fraud-detection-using-python/README.md

 This project is based upon the Credit card fraud detection.

+The tools used are Jupyter notebook.
+Jupyter notebook is an editor for python code and widley used for data science.

 Here we use various python libraries for analyzing the data and representing the pictorial representation of the data analyzed

 The data set used in the alogorithm is: https://www.kaggle.com/mlg-ulb/creditcardfraud